learn-co-students/nyc-web-080618/32-ajax-fetch-intro/README.md

   - Callback functions as handlers for event listeners
   - `setTimeout` and `setInterval`
 - That code runs _asynchronously_
-- Imagine that you were a robot and could only complete tasks _synchronously_.
-Part of your morning routine might involve making coffee, putting your shoes on, etc.

 ## Examples of Sync and Async code
 - Let's take a look at some examples of synchronous and asynchronous code